 After 30-minutes or so we arrived at the farmhouse.
 It was on a hillside with magnificent views of the surrounding countryside and the city in the distance.

-As we walked to the house we were met by a sizable St. Bernard, owned by one of the workers, who was playing with a much smaller but definitely dominant terrier.
+Walking to the house we were met by a sizable St. Bernard owned by one of the workers, who was playing with a much smaller but definitely dominant terrier.